CesiumGS/3d-tiles/b3dm/README.md

 In the Binary glTF section, each vertex has an unsigned short `batchId` attribute in the range `[0, number of models in the batch - 1]`.
 The `batchId` indicates the model to which the vertex belongs.
 This allows models to be batched together and still be identifiable.

 The batch table maps each `batchId` to per-model properties.
-If present, the batch table immediately follows the header and is `batchTableLength` bytes long.
+If present, the batch table immediately follows the header and is `batchTableByteLength` bytes long.

 The batch table is a `UTF-8` string containing JSON.
 It can be extracted from the arraybuffer using the `TextDecoder` JavaScript API and transformed to a JavaScript object with `JSON.parse`.

-Each property in the object is an array with its length equal to the number of models in the batch.
+Each property in the object is an array with its length equal to `header.batchLength`.
 Each array is a homogeneous collection of `String`, `Number`, or `Boolean` elements.
 Elements may be `null`.

 A vertex's `batchId` is used to access elements in each array and extract the corresponding properties.
 For example, the following batch table has properties for a batch of two models.
 ```json